visgotti/Gotti.js/README.md

-    dispatchAllLocalInstant // triggers onLocalMessage instantly of all client started systems initializeEntity(entity) // decorates entity to trigger system functions when adding/removing components with same name as the system destroyEntity(entity) // as of now just calls entity.destroy() which if initialized with initializeEntity it will trigger the onEntityRemovedComponent of all components that have a sibling system started.
+    dispatchAllLocalInstant // triggers onLocalMessage instantly of all client started systems initializeEntity(entity) // decorates entity to trigger system functions when adding/removing components with same name as the system destroyEntity(entity) // as of now just calls entity.destroy() which if initialized with initializeEntity it will trigger the onEntityRemovedComponent of all components that have a sibling system started. addMessageListener(messageType) // if a message isnt explicitly dispatched to a system a system can still listen for it, and then handle it normally inside the onLocalMessage TODO: listen for server messages too removeMessageListener(messageType) // removes message listener (gets called if system is stopped too so you dont have to worry about doing this in the onStop abstract method)

 # Not yet documented -
  ### Component.ts